gerardog/VisualStudioImportExistingProjects/README.md

 # Create a Visual Studio Solution from Existing Projects

 This console application traverse a folder tree finding every existing Visual Studio Project and adding them to a new solution.
-It creates 'solution folders' so the projects are grouped in the same hierarchy as in the file system.
+It groups the projects inside 'visual studio solution folders' in the same tree hierarchy as they are in the file system.

 Usage:
 ```